aditya25bce10623/Desert-Semantic-Segmentation-Synthetic-to-Real-World/README.md

 This project implements a semantic segmentation model trained on synthetic desert data provided by Duality AI.
 The objective is to segment terrain classes at the pixel level and evaluate generalization performance on unseen desert environments.

-The pre trained model here is not included as it exeeds upload limit on github so the user must provide their own dataset for training or use a separate pretrained model
+The pre trained model here is not included as it exeeds upload limit on github but the model can be downloaded from the provided Gdrive link in the *Model_link.txt* file. the user can also provide their own dataset for training or use a separate pretrained model

 **Primary evaluation metric:** Mean Intersection over Union (IoU).